 5. Make any necessary repairs.

-6. Check the operation of all components of this circuit.
+6. Check the functionality of all components of this circuit.

 Voltage measurement

-1. Connect the negative voltmeter probe to a known good "earth" (pic.
-2).
+1. Connect the negative probe of the voltmeter to a known good "ground" (figure 2).

-2. Connect another voltmeter probe to the point in the circuit to be tested.
-In some cases it will be necessary to turn on the ignition.
+2. Connect the other voltmeter probe to the point of the circuit being tested.
+In some cases, it will be necessary to turn on the ignition.

 Conductivity test

-1. Remove the fuse for the circuit under test or disconnect the battery.
+1. Remove the fuse for the circuit being tested or disconnect the battery.

-2. Connect the ohmmeter probes to the test points of the circuit (pic.
-3).
-Low or no resistance means good conduction.
+2. Connect the ohmmeter probes to the points of the circuit being tested (figure 3).
+Low or zero resistance means good conductivity.

-Pic.
-3. Conductivity test.
+Figure 3.
+Checking the conductivity.
 1 - removed fuse

 Method 1